VICE-Team/svn-mirror/vice/doc/ReadmeMacOSX.txt

 XCode itself is not required but the command line tools (compiler, linker...) and other development files (SDKs).

-3.2 Required Tools
+5.2 Required Tools

-The following tools are required or optional for a successfull VICE build:
+The following tools are required or optional for a successful VICE build:

  - Platypus  (Optional)